lava-x/next-bulma-with-redux-saga/README.md

   - `selectors.js` - Selectors are functions that take Redux state as an argument and return some data to pass to the component.
 - `store/RootReducers.js` - Combine of reducers from `redux store modules` (Remember to import `reducer` to `RootReducers` when adding new `store`).
 "Please be caution for clashing store name."
 - `store/RootSagas.js` - Combine of saga from `redux store modules` (Remember to import watcher function to `RootSagas` from your new `store` if you wants saga to keep an eye for your dispatched action)
+- `styles/theme.scss` - this is the place where we import bulma theme, you can choose to define what you need to use for your application
+- `styles/styles.scss` - this file is to define global styles for your application

 ## References